pillemer/Hanoi_pygame/README.md

 3. No larger disc may be placed on top of a smaller disc.

 TODO:
-- Add a way to choose how many discs the puzzle starts with.
+- DONE!
+Add a way to choose how many discs the puzzle starts with.
-- Better graphics
+- add indication of selected disc when switching
+- difficulty setting on game screen
 - timer / move counter
+- win screen
+- improved looks